OctopusDeploy/docs/docs/octopus-rest-api/examples/accounts/create-gcp-account.md

 :::hint
 **Note:**
-This script uses an API endpoint introduced in **Octopus 2021.2**.
+Google Cloud Accounts were added in **Octopus 2021.2**.
 Using this script in earlier versions of Octopus won't work.
 :::

 ## Usage